Nikola Tesla

 IQ 250

-Nikola Tesla was a Serbian-American inventor, best known for his development of alternating current electrical systems.He also made outstanding contributions to the fields of wireless radio communications and electromagnetism.
-He had eidetic memory and was a young prodigy.
-The majority of his discoveries and studies show that he also had a futuristic vision for humanity.
-He was a mechanical and electrical engineer who created the modern electric motor, wireless energy transmission, the first neon and fluorescent lighting, radar technology, the basic laser, and the Tesla coil (widely used in radio, television sets, and other electronic equipment).
+Nikola Tesla was a Serbian-American inventor best known for developing alternating-current electrical systems.
+He also made outstanding contributions to wireless radio communications and electromagnetism.
+He had an eidetic memory and was a young prodigy.
+Most of his discoveries and studies show that he also had a futuristic vision for humanity.
+He was a mechanical and electrical engineer who created the modern electric motor, wireless energy transmission, the first neon and fluorescent lighting, radar technology, the primary laser, and the Tesla coil (widely used in radio, television sets, and other electronic equipment).

-I. What is Nikola Tesla IQ?
+I. What is Nikola Tesla's IQ?

-When we learned about Nikola Tesla's engineering achievements, the words "inventor" and "genius" were the only ones that came to mind!
-He was a genuine genius in his time, but no one acknowledged him as such.
 Tesla possessed the intelligence needed to develop his inventions and technology.
 And all of that without any outside assistance.
 For his work on alternating current (AC) electricity, he is primarily remembered.
 Our modern electrical system is built on the principles he established.

 II.
-Nikola Tesla IQ and his life
+Nikola Tesla's IQ and his life

 1. Nikola Tesla Education Background

-He enrolled in Karlovac's "Higher Real Gymnasium" in 1870 and, thanks to his exceptional intelligence, completed the four-year program in just three years, in 1873.
-His attendance at the "Austrian Polytechnic" in Graz, Austria, in 1875 was supported by a "Military Frontier" scholarship.
-He was a brilliant student in his first year, but in his second year, he developed a gambling addiction, which caused his studies to fall apart and prevented him from finishing his degree.
+He enrolled in Karlovac's "Higher Real Gymnasium" in 1870 and, thanks to his exceptional intelligence, completed the four-year program in just three years in 1873.
+His attendance at the Austrian Polytechnic in Graz, Austria, in 1875 was funded by a Military Frontier Scholarship.
+While he excelled in his first year, in his second, he developed a gambling addiction that caused his studies to crumble and prevented him from finishing his degree.

 In the latter half of the 19th century, he created the blueprint for Canada's first hydroelectric power plant.
 Throughout his life, Nikola Tesla received a variety of slurs.
 The one who was closest to the mark was "Genius."
 One of those people with an IQ higher than Einstein is known to be Tesla.

 When Tesla arrived in New York in 1884, Thomas Edison's Manhattan headquarters hired him as an engineer.
 He stayed there for a year, winning Edison over with his tenacity and creativity.
 Edison once offered Tesla $50,000 in exchange for an improved design for his DC dynamos.
-After several months of testing, Tesla offered a solution and requested funding.
+After several months of testing, Tesla delivered a solution and requested funding.
 Tesla, you don't understand our American humor, Edison retorted.
 Tesla soon resigned.

 Electric oscillators, meters, better lights, and the high-voltage transformer known as the Tesla coil were all created by Tesla in the 1890s.
 Additionally, two years before Guglielmo Marconi, he conducted X-ray experiments, demonstrated short-range radio communication, and controlled a radio-controlled boat around a pool in Madison Square Garden.
 Together, Tesla, Westinghouse, and General Electric created the first modern power station by installing AC generators at Niagara Falls and lighting the 1893 World's Columbian Exposition in Chicago.

 Nikola Tesla, a Serbian physicist, engineer, and inventor, was penniless and residing in a cramped hotel room in New York City at the end of his brilliant but torturous life.
-Pigeons were the creatures that mattered most to him, so he spent his days in a park surrounded by them, and his sleepless nights mulling over scientific and mathematical problems in his head.
+Pigeons were the creatures that mattered most to him, so he spent his days in a park surrounded by them and his sleepless nights mulling over scientific and mathematical problems in his head.
 Scientists and academics would continue to be perplexed by that habit decades after his 1943 death.
 He conceptualized and refined his inventions in his head.

 3. Nikola Tesla Awards and Achievements